JoelStansbury/widgetron/README.md

 widgetron -h
 ```
 ```
-usage: widgetron [-h] -f FILE [-deps DEPENDENCIES [DEPENDENCIES ...]] [-p PORT] [-n NAME] [-o OUTDIR] [-v VERSION]
+usage: widgetron [-h] [-deps DEPENDENCIES [DEPENDENCIES ...]] [-c CHANNELS [CHANNELS ...]] [-p PORT] [-n NAME] [-o OUTDIR] [-v VERSION]
-                 [-env CONDA_PREFIX] [-src PYTHON_SOURCE_DIR] [--icon ICON]
+                 [-src PYTHON_SOURCE_DIR] [-icon ICON]
+                 file

 Creates an electron app for displaying the output cells of an interactive notebook.

+positional arguments:
+  file                  Path to notebook to convert. (must be .ipynb)

 options:
-  -h, --help            show this help message and exit -f FILE, --file FILE  Path to notebook to convert. (must be .ipynb) -deps DEPENDENCIES [DEPENDENCIES ...], --dependencies DEPENDENCIES [DEPENDENCIES ...]
+  -h, --help            show this help message and exit -deps DEPENDENCIES [DEPENDENCIES ...], --dependencies DEPENDENCIES [DEPENDENCIES ...]
                         List of conda-forge packages required to run the widget (pip packages are not supported).
   -c CHANNELS [CHANNELS ...], --channels CHANNELS [CHANNELS ...]
                         List of conda channels required to find specified packages.
+Order is obeyed, 'local' is always checked first.
+                        Default= ['conda-forge',]
-Order is obeyed.
-Any specified channels are followed by local and conda-forge (so don't add either of those) -p PORT, --port PORT  4-digit port number on which the notebook will be hosted.
+  -p PORT, --port PORT  4-digit port number on which the notebook will be hosted.
   -n NAME, --name NAME  Name of the application (defaults to the notebook name).
   -o OUTDIR, --outdir OUTDIR
-                        Output directory.
+                        App version number.
   -v VERSION, --version VERSION
-                        App version number.
   -src PYTHON_SOURCE_DIR, --python_source_dir PYTHON_SOURCE_DIR
-                        Use with caution.
                         This is a shortcut to avoid needing to build a conda package for your source code.
 Widgetron is basically a big jinja template, if your notebook has `from my_package import my_widget` then you would pass C:/path/to/my_package, and the directory will by copied recursively into a package shell immediately next to the notebook.
+  -icon ICON, --icon ICON
-  --icon ICON           Icon for app.
+                        Icon for app.
+Must be a .ico file

-example usage: widgetron -f=my_notebook.ipynb
 ```

 ## TODO